blogosfair/How-much-meta-learning-is-in-image-to-image-translation/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 ---

-At the last ICLR conference Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> tested how well CNN architectures transfer the invariance to nuisance transformations between classes of a classification task.
+At the last ICLR conference Zhou et al. published the paper

-- Allan Zhou, Fahim Tajwar, Alexander Robey, Tom Knowles, George J. Pappas, Hamed Hassani, Chelsea Finn [ICLR, 2022] Do Deep Networks Transfer Invariances Across Classes?<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite>
+- Allan Zhou, Fahim Tajwar, Alexander Robey, Tom Knowles, George J. Pappas, Hamed Hassani, Chelsea Finn [ICLR, 2022] Do Deep Networks Transfer Invariances Across Classes?<d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite>.

+and tested how well CNN architectures transfer the invariance to nuisance transformations between classes of a classification task.

 In other words, does a CNN transfer the information that "apples are apples no matter how you rotate them" to images of plums and pears?

 The result: not very well.
-But Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> found they could use an image-to-image translation method DBLP:conf/eccv/HuangLBK18 to learn invariance indirectly.
+But they found they could use an image-to-image translation method  <d-cite key="DBLP:conf/eccv/HuangLBK18"></d-cite> to learn invariance indirectly.
 The viability of this method suggests an interesting connection between meta-learning and image-to-image translation.

 In this blog post, we will: